-Canon 1D versus Canon M10
+Canon 1D vs M10

-The Canon EOS-1D and the Canon EOS M10 are two digital cameras that were officially introduced, respectively, in September 2001 and October 2015.
+The Canon EOS-1D and the Canon EOS M10 are two digital cameras that were announced, respectively, in September 2001 and October 2015.
 The 1D is a DSLR, while the M10 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and an APS-C (M10) sensor.
-The 1D has a resolution of 4.1 megapixel, whereas the M10 provides 17.9 MP.
+The 1D has a resolution of 4.1 megapixels, whereas the M10 provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is considerably smaller (71 percent) than the Canon 1D.
 Moreover, the M10 is substantially lighter (81 percent) than the 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the M10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the 1D gets 500 shots out of its NP-E3 battery, while the M10 can take 255 images on a single charge of its LP-E12 power pack.
 As can be seen in the images above, the 1D has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.